mongodb/atlas-osb/README.md

 ## Atlas Plan Templates

-Providing support for all the myriad of combinations of Atlas resources and arbitrary validation logic is not possible with the current broker "service"/”plan” design. atlas-osb introduces an additional way to define new “services” and “plans” which represent arbitrary Atlas resource objects (object graphs) by leveraging the declarative design of the Atlas API and JSON templates.
+Providing support for all the myriad of combinations of Atlas resources and arbitrary validation logic is not possible with the current broker "service"/”plan” design. atlas-osb introduces an additional way to define new “services” and “plans” which represent arbitrary Atlas resource objects (object graphs) by leveraging the declarative design of the Atlas API and YAML templates.

 Most users and most apps need the following resources at minimum for typical usage: